websauna/websauna/docs/source/narrative/modelling/models.rst

 Base class
 ----------

 Websauna provides a model base class :py:class:`websauna.system.model.meta.Base`.
 If you inherit from this base class all your models become automatically part of migration and initialization cycle.
 However you are free to choose not to do so, for example if you are integrating with a legacy base.
-There are several complex use cases where different base classes are needed.
+There are several complex use cases where different base classes may be needed.

 If you are planning to build a reusable addon you may choose to declare your model as:

 .. code-block::

-    class Question:
+    class Question:  # <-- It's just plain Python class

         #: The table in the database
         __tablename__ = "question"